-4 For you make me glad by your deeds, LORD, at the work of your hands I will ring out my joy.

-- How great are your works, O LORD; how deep are your thoughts!
-The insensitive cannot know, nor can a fool understand, that, though the wicked flourish like grass, and evildoers all blossom, they will perish forever. - 8 But you are exalted forever. - 9 For see!
+- 4 For you make me glad by your deeds, LORD, at the work of your hands I will ring out my joy. - 5 How great are your works, O LORD; how deep are your thoughts! - 6 The insensitive cannot know, nor can a fool understand, - 7 that, though the wicked flourish like grass, and evildoers all blossom, they will perish forever. - 8 But you are exalted forever. - 9 For see!
 Your enemies, LORD For see!
-Your enemies perish, all evildoers are scattered.

-10 But you lift me to honour, and anoint me afresh with oil
+Your enemies perish, all evildoers are scattered. - 10 But you lift me to honor, and anoint me afresh with oil.

-- and anoint me afresh with oil.
-11 My eyes will feast on my foes, - 11 My eyes will feast on my foes, and my ears will hear of the doom of the wicked. - 12 The righteous will sprout like the palm, will grow like a cedar of Lebanon. - 13 In the house of the LORD are they planted, in the courts of our God they will sprout. - 14 They will still bear fruit in old age, all sappy and fresh will they be - 15 So they proclaim the LORD to be just, my rock, in whom is no wrong.
+- 11 My eyes will feast on my foes, and my ears will hear of the doom of the wicked. - 12 The righteous will sprout like the palm, will grow like a cedar of Lebanon.

+13 In the house of the LORD are they planted, in the courts of our God they will sprout.

+14 They will still bear fruit in old age, all sappy and fresh will they be

+15 So they proclaim the LORD to be just, my rock, in whom is no wrong.